antonkulaga/kappa-notebook/README.md

 Note #1: sometimes it can be broken as I use this address as a playground.

 Note #2: It is recommended to use it from Chrome.
-Internet Explorer is not supported
+Internet Explorer and Safari are not supported.

 ![Screenshot](/screenshot.jpg?raw=true "Kappa-notebook screenshot")